Ruban-7/iChat/README.md

-I have done a Ichat application.
+I have done a Ichat application..